great-northern-diver/loon/website/md/learn_linking.md

 the same display is not possible.
-Also, it is not possible with the standard linking mechanism to have one selected point in display A result in selecting multiple points in display B. For cases where the standard model is not sufficient custom linking rules can be implemented with state bindings.
+Also, it is not possible with the standard linking mechanism to have one selected point in display A result in selecting multiple points in display B. For cases where the standard model is not sufficient it is possible to implement custom linking rules with state bindings.

 # Loon's Standard Linking Model

-The standard linking model is as follows:
+The standard linking model depends on the two states `linkingGroup` and `linkingKey`.

-Data displays, i.e. plots, are linked if their `linkingGroup` state contains the same string.
+Displays are linked if their `linkingGroup` state contains the same string.

 * Note, `none` is a keyword; if `linkingGroup` equals `none` then the plot is not linked.